 How To Check For Bile Leak After Cholecystectomy

-Imaging is where things get clearer.
-Here’s what we might use:
+Imaging is where the fog really lifts.
+Here’s what we usually lean on:

 | Diagnostic Test | Purpose | Key Details |